cupOJoseph/nerite-docs/docs/user-docs/redemption-and-delegation.md

 ### How is the collateral split determined?

 The split is dynamic, optimizing for the economic safety of the system.
 The logic is straightforward: the riskier a collateral is, the more redemption volume is directed to that market.
-In other words, if a market's Stability Pool is relatively small compared to its total debt, it's considered riskier, as there's a higher likelihood of bad debt occurring in extreme events.&#x20;
+In other words, if a market's Stability Pool is relatively small compared to its total debt, it's considered riskier, as there's a higher likelihood of bad debt occurring in extreme events.

 To mitigate this risk, the system redeems proportionally to the "outside debt" of each collateral type.
 This is calculated as the total debt borrowed against a specific collateral minus the size of the Stability Pool for that borrowing market.